SolidLabResearch/markdown-editor/README.md

 2. Start server via `npm start`.
 3. Browse to <http://localhost:8080>.

+## Screencast

+You can watch a screencast of the editor [here](https://cloud.ilabt.imec.be/index.php/s/JcqFbRzNMFztC8D).

 ## Sequence diagram

 You find a sequence diagram of how the app works with the browser extension [here](./sequence-diagram.png).